Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Evaluation

-Because of the cost of using GPT-4, full-scale evaluations on tens of thousands of theorems are impractical.
-Instead, we create two 100-proof subsets of the two benchmarks, sampling theorems at random.
-We call these two 100-proof subsets \coqgymtest and \wigdersontest.
-We did not use these 100-proof subsets during the development of our tools in any way, saving them exclusively for the final evaluation.
+Because of the cost of performing inference on LLMs, full-scale evaluations on tens of thousands of theorems are impractical.
+In fact, the cost of just the LLM usage for our evaluation, including ablation studies, exceeded US\$8K.
+Instead, we create four 100-proof subsets of the four benchmark projects, sampling theorems at random.
+We call these subsets \coqgymtest, \wigdersontest, \pnvtest, and \bbtest.
+To keep the cost of ablations low, we evaluate on \pnvtest and \bbtest only for RQ1 (Section~\ref{sec:rq1}).
+The total size of this dataset (400 theorems), is in line with other prior work which uses LLMs for proof synthesis~\cite{wanglego, wang2024proving, thakur2024an}, and 300 of the 400 theorems are published after \gptfour's training cutoff.